 The Organization sponsored the establishment of ArcAbility, LLC ("ArcAbility"), a separate nonprofit limited liability company, during December 2015.
 ArcAbility provides employment opportunities for individuals with intellectual and developmental disabilities.

+NOTE 11 - ARCABILITY, LLC (Continued)

 ArcAbility receives management services from and is governed by the same board of directors as the Organization.
-The activity for ArcAbility for the year ended June 30, 2016 is minimal and is not included in the Organization's financial statements.
+The activity for ArcAbility for the years ended June 30, 2017 and 2016 is minimal and is not included in the Organization's financial statements.

-NOTE 12 - SUBSEQUENT EVENTS
+NOTE 12 - SUBSEQUENT EVENT